-During the final semester of study, students must participate in a laboratory research experience at the ANFS 668 level.
+The degree candidate will conduct a faculty-mentored research project.
+The faculty research mentor can be the student's advisor or another department faculty member.
 This experience is designed to provide a real-world application of the techniques and concepts developed during the course work.
-This course will be developed in conjunction with a participating faculty member and will require both written and practical evaluation.
+This course will require both written and practical evaluation as determined by the research mentor.

-4. Advising
+4. Advising Requirement